A Practical Weekly Cleaning Schedule (Plus a Printable)

 • Do as much laundry as you have time for

-• Wipe down washing machine and dryer
+• Wipe down the washing machine and dryer

 • Organize any storage in this space

-• Set things aside to be dry cleaned
+• Set things aside to be dry-cleaned

-• Tidy up laundry room
+• Tidy up the laundry room

 • Mop laundry room floor